 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

 Several of La Crosse’s parks and trails have Great Wisconsin Bird and Nature Trails (GWBNT) designation.
 The GWBRT website gives a brief description of what the parks/trails has to offer.

 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

-The Mississippi Valley Conservancy has restored over two acres of prairie land in the city of La Crosse.
-In their 2009 Grant Report to the Stry Foundation, they describe the type of restoration work that they have done in the Juniper Partners Tract in La Crosse.
+The Mississippi Valley Conservancy has restored over two acres of prairie land in La Crosse.
+In their 2009 Grant Report to the Stry Foundation, they describe the type of restoration work that they have done in the Juniper Partners Tract.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

-The Mississippi Valley Conservancy has a program to help control invasive plants on the lands they maintain in the city.
+The Mississippi Valley Conservancy has a program to help control invasive plants on the lands they maintain in La Crosse.

 T. Document that your community maintains a birding trail or hot spot location with educational signage and/or literature.
 (Note: A birding hotspot alone is not sufficient - your community must actively promote birding and public education at the site itself.)

-The city maintains trails in the La Crosse marsh that includes informational signs and maps.
+La Crosse maintains trails in the La Crosse River marsh that includes informational signs and maps.
 The Coulee Audubon’s Marsh Map illustrates the trails and bird observation points.